Efficient Uniform Negative Edge Weights: Algorithmic insights

 As illustrated in \cref{fig:potentials} (Solution 2), the bidirectional search also often accelerates accepted updates, especially if there is a broken edge.
 Consider an update of $w(u,v)$ that breaks the edge and requires increasing the gradient $\phi(v) - \phi(u)$ by $\broken$.
 Following the unidirectional pattern of \algdk, we previously only increased~$\phi(u)$ and kept $\phi(v)$.
 The main insight is that we can achieve the same effect by distributing the changes over both endpoints, \ie by reducing $\phi(u) - \Delta_u$ and increasing $\phi(v) + \Delta_v$ with $\Delta_u + \Delta_v = \broken$.

 This strategy directly repairs the broken edge~$(u,v)$ and may still break out-edges of $v$ (and successors).
 As before, these cascading defects can be dealt with using \cref{lem:potential_update}.
 Additionally, the new strategy can also break in-edges of $u$ (and predecessors).
-These can be fixed through a mirrored variant of \cref{lem:potential_update} by decreasing (rather than increasing) potentials according to $\path x u$ paths (rather than $\path v x$ paths); we formally state the modified lemma in \cref{subsec:appendix-bidirectional}.
-We give empirical evidence in \cref{sec:experiments}, that distributing over both endpoints, results in fewer additional breakages on average.
+These can be fixed through a mirrored variant of \cref{lem:potential_update} by decreasing (rather than increasing) potentials according to $\nodepath x u$ paths (rather than $\nodepath v x$ paths).
+We give empirical evidence in \cref{sec:experiments} that a bidirectional search results in a significantly faster algorithm.